 Historians analyze the development, functioning, and interactions of myriad societies in the past.
 Thus, historical study takes many forms.
 Among the most common thematic approaches to historical analysis are social history, cultural/intellectual history, military history, diplomatic history, political history, economic history, and environmental history.
 While the faculty members of WIU's History Department have individual fields of research and teaching specialization, we all incorporate many diverse approaches into our teaching.
 Our Department offers specialists and courses relating to many kinds of historical analysis, across a wide range of chronological and geographical emphases.

 Social historians study history "from the bottom up."
 Among the areas of social history that WIU's historians specialize in are women's history, African-American history, Native American history, labor history, the history of marriage and the family, and the history of sexuality.
 Western's historians of women include Dr. Boynton (U.S.), Dr. Chamberlin (Germany), and Dr. Pamonag (Japan).
 WIU's Native American historian is Dr. Jelatis.
 Western's labor historians include Dr. Cordery (U.S. and comparative), Dr. Cole (U.S. and South Africa), and Dr. Hall (U.S).
 Our historian of marriage and the family is Dr. McNabb (England).

 Cultural and intellectual historians study the cultural and intellectual contributions of different societies, including law, religious customs, and technology.
-Western's cultural historians include Dr. Woell (revolutionary French religious history), Dr. Palmer (history of technology), Dr. McNabb (English legal/constitutional history), Dr. Roberts (American legal/constitutional history), and Dr. Mazza (modern Middle Eastern cultural history).
+Western's cultural historians include Dr. Woell (revolutionary French religious history), Dr. Palmer (history of technology), Dr. McNabb (English legal/constitutional history), and Dr. Roberts (American legal/constitutional history).

 Military history focuses on the history of military strategy and tactics, weaponry, the lives of military leaders and ordinary servicemen and women.
 Western's military historians are Dr. Brice (ancient Greece and Rome) and Dr. Palmer (United States and Europe).

 Political history studies the history of institutions and individuals related to government.
-Western's political historians include Dr. Filipink (modern U.S. presidency), Dr. Chamberlin (twentieth-century Germany), and Dr. Mazza (modern Middle East).
+Western's political historians include Dr. Filipink (modern U.S. presidency) and Dr. Chamberlin (twentieth-century Germany).

 The WIU History Department faculty's areas of geographical specialization (with geographical research sub-specializations, where appropriate, in parentheses) are as follows: